-Wallis and Futuna comprises of three volcanic tropical islands and a number of tiny islets located northeast of Fiji and west of Samoa in the South Pacific Ocean.
-The territory is split between two island groups lying about 260 kilometres apart.
-The population of Wallis and Futuna is approximately 12,000.
-The Wallis and Futunian community in New Caledonia numbers some 35,000.
+Before 1961, Wallis and Futuna was a French protectorate, then a colony administered from New Caledonia.
+In 1961 it became a French overseas territory and in 2003 a French overseas collectivity.
+Wallis and Futuna is comprised of three volcanic islands (Wallis, Futuna and Alofi) and a number of tiny islets.
+It is located 280 km northeast of Fiji and 370 km west of Samoa in the South Pacific Ocean.
+The territory is split between two island groups (Wallis and Futuna) lying about 260 kilometres apart.

-The Territorial Assembly, comprising 20 elected members, is the deliberative body for most social and economic matters.
-An election for membership of the Assembly was last held on 25 March 2012.
-The Assembly’s decisions require the Superior Administrator’s approval to become law.
+The Territorial Assembly, comprising 20 elected members, is responsible for most social and economic matters.
+Members of the Assembly are democratically elected.
+The last elections was held on 26 March 2017.
+The Assembly’s decisions require the Prefect’s approval to become law.

 Trade and investment

 Australia is Wallis and Futuna's fifth largest trading partner, after New Zealand, New Caledonia, Singapore and France, with an estimated value of imports into the territory of $67 million.
 Wallis and Futuna exports little, with only 36.6 tons of seafood and arts and crafts for a total value of $138,000 in 2013.

 July 2011: Then Parliamentary Secretary for Pacific Island Affairs, the Hon.
 Richard Marles, visited Wallis and Futuna to attend the 50th anniversary of its constitutional statute, in the capital Mata‘Utu.